 - ZETTL: “Building Screen Space: Visualization” (Ch.
 11)

-- Introduction to Final Cut Pro
+- Introduction to Adobe Premiere

 - Continuity, Pace, and Rhythm